raquo/Laminar/website/docs/documentation.md

 )
 ```

-`Implicits.optionToModifier` and `nodeOptionToModifier` perform similar conversions for `Option[Modifier[A]]`.
+`Implicits.optionToModifier` performs a similar conversion for `Option[Modifier[A]]`.
 We also have `emptyMod`, a universal Modifier that does nothing, for when you don't want to wrap your stuff in Option-s.

 Modifiers are applied in the order in which they're passed to the element, so in terms of children ordering what you see in your code is what you get in the resulting DOM.

 Notice that the code snippet in the beginning of this section does not require you to HTML-escape `"&"` or `"<"`.
-You're just writing Scala code, you're not writing HTML (or anything that will be parsed as HTML), so don't worry about HTML escaping when using Laminar API. **However**, this warranty is void when you manually invoke native Javascript APIs (e.g. anything under `.ref`, or any interfaces provided by [scala-js-dom](https://github.com/scala-js/scala-js-dom)).
-Then you need to know Javascript and the DOM API to know what's safe and what [isn't](https://security.stackexchange.com/questions/32347/dom-based-xss-attacks-what-is-the-most-dangerous-example).
+You're just writing Scala code, you're not writing HTML (or anything that will be parsed as HTML), so don't worry about HTML escaping when using Laminar API. **However**, this warranty is void when you call Laminar methods with `unsafe` in the name such as `unsafeParseHtmlString`, or manually invoke native Javascript APIs (e.g. anything under `.ref`, or any interfaces provided by [scala-js-dom](https://github.com/scala-js/scala-js-dom)).
+Then you need the proper knowledge of Javascript and the DOM API to know what's safe and what [isn't](https://security.stackexchange.com/questions/32347/dom-based-xss-attacks-what-is-the-most-dangerous-example).

 ---